-Foundation Report Update 2020
+Foundation Report Update 2021

-This report was prepared for the Commonwealth Environmental Water Office as part of the Flow-MER Program.
-It is to be read in conjunction with the published Basin Matter Foundation Reports 2019.
-The Report Updates outline key changes in the adopted Evaluation approach for the Flow-MER Program.
-Unless otherwise stated, the Evaluation is conducted as reported in the original Foundation Reports 2019.
+This report was prepared for the Commonwealth Environmental Water Office as part of Monitoring Evaluation and Research Basin-scale Project (Flow-MER) Program.
+It is to be read in conjunction with the published Basin Matter Foundation Reports 2019 and Foundation Report Updates 2020.
+This report for Vegetation accompanies the overview of updates for all themes published as Foundation Report Updates 2021.
+Unless otherwise stated, the Evaluation is conducted as reported in the original Foundation Reports 2019, and Foundation Report Updates 2020.

 Changes in approach have only been adopted where there have been significant advances in methodology and available data, or where unmonitored areas were not previously evaluated.
-In all other cases, the approach is intended to be consistent with the Evaluation conducted under the Long-Term Intervention Monitoring Project (LTIM).
+In all other cases, the approach is intended to be consistent with the Evaluation conducted under the Long-Term Intervention Monitoring Project (LTIM), which the Flow-MER program builds on.